isabella232/OctoStyle/_pages/markdown.md

 ## Link to the Octopus Guides

 The Octopus Guides combine content to allow users to specify their entire CI/CD pipeline and access a guide for their specific pipeline.
-It is sometimes helpful to link to the guides with specific options predefined rather than the default options.
+It is sometimes helpful to link to the guides with specific options pre-defined rather than the default options.

 You can create the links to use by adding query parameters to the URL for the guides `https://www.octopus.com/docs/guides`: